ices-tools-dev/echoSMs/docs/training/2026 WGFAST workshop/models.md

 ## Using datastore shapes in a model

-The `notebooks/web shapes to TS.ipynb` notebook show how to get several shapes, calculate their target strength, then plot the results.
+The `notebooks/web shapes to TS.ipynb` notebook shows how to get several shapes, calculate their target strength, then plot the results.